 accessible practices overview

-This document contains an overview of the external references on accessibility provided on the resources page.
+This document has an overview of accessibility links from the resources page.
 Additionally, it contains direct links for accessible web applications in design.
-It is important to note this list is derived from sources I regularly reference within my own practice as a freelance graphic designer.
+This list has sources I reference within my own practice as a freelance graphic designer.

-Being physically disabled myself, I understand the vast diversity of requirements within the disabled community and value accessibility for all.
-In order for this list to continue growing and meeting the needs of everyone, further input from anyone with access needs is always appreciated.
 If you would like to suggest links or resources click here to get in touch.
-Alternatively, if you find anything listed here to be harmful or misleading, please reach out.
+Or, if you find anything listed here to be harmful or misleading, please reach out.

-- WCAG Contrast Checker (source = Acart Communications):
+- WebAIM – Contrast Checker (source = Web Accessibility in Mind):